 Poor oral health issues amongst rural communities also pose financial burdens on the health care system.
 The economic burden of oral health disease occupies a large share of many countries’ healthcare budget.
-In 2018, the United States reported the total annual costs related to dental care to be $136 billion 22, which is forecasted to continue increasing up till USD$272 billion in 2040 23.
-This trend is not limited to the US, dental expenditures in 32 OECD countries are predicted to increase substantially, ranging from USD$485 billion to USD$728 billion in 2040 23.
-Increasing expenditure on oral health is observed among low- and middle- income countries as well, with the dental care being a USD$2 billion industry in India, with an unprecedented year-on-year growth rate of 30%24.
-These trends highlight the need for a shift towards preventive care in order to reduce unnecessary spending.
+In 2018, the United States reported the total annual costs related to dental care to be $136 billion,22 which is forecasted to continue increasing up till USD$272 billion in 2040.23 This trend is not limited to the US, dental expenditures in 32 OECD countries are predicted to increase substantially, ranging from USD$485 billion to USD$728 billion in 2040.23 Increasing expenditure on oral health is observed among low- and middle- income countries as well, with the dental care being a USD$2 billion industry in India, with an unprecedented year-on-year growth rate of 30%.24 These trends highlight the need for a shift towards preventive care in order to reduce unnecessary spending.

 It is in the best interest of the health system to address oral health inequalities to

-prevent unnecessary oral emergencies and hospitalisations 18.
-Limited access to dental care is a key reason for the high prevalence of untreated oral diseases 25, as such it is important to increase access so that oral diseases can be treated as soon as they arise.
-However, in conjunction with this, it is also important to promote preventive services as they are typically more cost effective than restorative services by preventing the incidence of disease in the first instance 26.
+prevent unnecessary oral emergencies and hospitalisations.18 Limited access to dental care is a key reason for the high prevalence of untreated oral diseases,25 as such it is important to increase access so that oral diseases can be treated as soon as they arise.
+However, in conjunction with this, it is also important to promote preventive services as they are typically more cost effective than restorative services by preventing the incidence of disease in the first instance.26

 Pathway to improving oral health status for rural communities

 To improve overall health and well-being, it is critical to consider oral health as a central part of overall health and a steppingstone to improving quality of life.
-Reducing health inequities within and between countries is a goal of health systems worldwide and has been a priority for the public health sector since the World Health Organization’s (WHO) Ottawa Charter for Health Promotion in 1986 27.
-The cost of such inequities can be measured in human terms, such as premature death and disability, as well as in economic terms, such as productivity losses, lost taxes, increased welfare, and direct costs to the healthcare system 28.
-To reduce these health inequities oral health must be taken into consideration as a public health priority.
-The World Health Assembly recently approved a Resolution on Oral Health which recommends a shift from the traditional curative approach towards a preventive approach 29.
-This should include a promotion of oral health and includes timely, comprehensive, and inclusive care within the primary healthcare system.
-The Resolutions affirms that oral health should be firmly embedded within the noncommunicable disease agenda and that interventions should be included in universal health coverage programs 29.
+Reducing health inequities within and between countries is a goal of health systems worldwide and has been a priority for the public health sector since the World Health Organization’s (WHO) Ottawa Charter for Health Promotion in 1986.27 The cost of such inequities can be measured in human terms, such as premature death and disability, as well as in economic terms, such as productivity losses, lost taxes, increased welfare, and direct costs to the healthcare system.28 To reduce these health inequities oral health must be taken into consideration as a public health priority.
+The World Health Assembly recently approved a Resolution on Oral Health which recommends a shift from the traditional curative approach towards a preventive approach.29 This should include a promotion of oral health and includes timely, comprehensive, and inclusive care within the primary healthcare system.
+The Resolutions affirms that oral health should be firmly embedded within the noncommunicable disease agenda and that interventions should be included in universal health coverage programmes.29

 Policies to improve oral health amongst rural communities